Dashboard

 Automation Guide

-DailyStory includes a friendly, drag-and-drop automation builder inside a campaign.
+DailyStory includes a friendly, drag-and-drop automation builder.
 You can model out complex user journeys and experiences using Triggers, Actions and Conditions.

 Common automation examples